 Hallows Eve appeared on the soundtrack for the movie River's Edge.
 In 1988 the act could be heard on the soundtrack for the movie Black Roses.
 Helton returned to occupy the stool for the band's finale, the ignored Monument.

 Anderson later relocated to California, which lead to Hallows Eve disbandment.
 The band recruited former Agent Steel, and future Death guitarist, James Murphy before disbanding.
 Murphy lasted in the band a mere six months before the lack of a front man ended the band's career.
 The band also featured, early on, Steve Shoemaker a.k.a Skellator who would go on to play with David Vincent and Incubus.
 Shoemaker left the fold in March, 1985 having played on the debut record.
 He left the band after failing to persuade the act to take a more theatrical direction or to use stage names.
 The band reunited with long-time fan Steve Cannon as lead singer.
 Cannon had persuaded his favourite band to get back together, but soon found himself out of the fold.
 Apparently, the reformed members did not find him good enough.
 A line-up of Tommy Stewart on vocals and bass, Skullator on vocals and guitar, Brandon Ottinger on guitar and Dane Jensen on drums recorded a single called Evil Offerings which was issued independently.
 Metal Blade Records announced a box set entitled History Of Terror for mid-2006.
 This box included re-mastered versions of all three Metal Blade albums, piles of bonus material and a bonus DVD with over 200 minutes of footage.
 The band signed to Xtreem Music for the release of 2005’s Evil Never Dies album.
 Original members singer Stacy Andersen and bassist Tommy Stewart were scheduled to appear on stage together for the first time since 1989 to celebrate the 25th anniversary of Metal Blade Records in 2007.
 They were to be joined by ex-Rigor Mortis lead vocalist and guitarist Doyle Bright and drummer Dane Jensen.
 The band picked The Never-Ending Sleep as the title for its next demo, which was due in August of 2008.
 Hallows Eve recruited drummer Patrick "Scooch" Pascucci (Shank 456, J.F.K.F.C., Dick Delicious and Superjak) in late 2010 and was working on a new album.
+Tommy Stewart's Dyerwulf was a doom metal duo hailing from the United States featuring drums, bass and vocals only.
+The band featured Tommy Stewart and Eric Vogt from Armed Chaos.
+The band was writing and recording a demo set to be released in November of 2018 and had a single called Shadow In The Well.

 Halloween is a shortened form of All Hallows Eve - the evening before All Hallows Day.